Peacock Blog M.I.A.

 Key Takeaways

-• Cary Elwes prepared for his role as Kincaid in Peacock's M.I.A. by interviewing real Miami investigators, many of whom are former law enforcement or military.
+• Cary Elwes prepared for his role as Kincaid in Peacock's M.I.A. by interviewing real Miami private investigators, many of whom are former law enforcement or military.

-• Cary Elwes prepared for his role as Kincaid in Peacock's M.I.A. by interviewing real Miami investigators, many of whom are former law enforcement or military.
+• Cary Elwes prepared for his role as Kincaid in Peacock's M.I.A. by interviewing real Miami private investigators, many of whom are former law enforcement or military.

 How to Watch